12 FAM 030

 12 FAM 034.2-5 Classification Authority

-The Board does not have original classification authority.
-The Director of M/PRI will exercise classification authority for materials originating from Board activities.
+Members of the Board do not have original classification authority.
+The director of M/SS will exercise original classification authority for materials originating from Board activities.

 12 FAM 034.2-6 Records

-Records pertaining to Board activities and proceedings will be kept by the ARB Staff Officer and the DNI in accordance with 22 U.S.C.
+Records pertaining to ARB activities and proceedings will be kept by the ARB staff officer and the DNI in accordance with 22 U.S.C.
 4833(c).

 12 FAM 035 FINDINGS AND RECOMMENDATIONS